 In order to make sure all employees are aware of appropriate methods or making amends with customers, a seminar on good customer service may be a necessary event for you business.

+When someone buys your product or service and finds it falls below their expectations, their disappointment may even lead them to become angry.
 A person who feels they have not been treated well by a business is very likely to tell other people about their experience.
 Based on this information (which may or may not be completely accurate), potential clients or customers may choose to go elsewhere to have their needs met.
 Your business needs a steady stream of customers or clients to stay in business and to continue growing.
-Even one dissatisfied customer can tell many people they know that they shouldn't deal with you, and this fact will affect your bottom line.
+Even one dissatisfied customer can tell many people they know that they shouldn't deal with your company, and this will negatively affect the bottom line.